vacp2p/rfc/content/docs/rfcs/14/README.md

 Key agreement is out of band.
 It also provides an encrypted signature and padding for some form of unlinkability.

+### Version 2

+This indicates that payloads MUST be encoded using [35/WAKU-NOISE envelope data format spec](/spec/35).

+This provides key-exchanges and encryption based on [Noise Protocol](http://www.noiseprotocol.org/noise.html).
+It also provides `ChaChaPoly` symmetric encryption.

 # Differences from Whisper / Waku v1 envelopes

 In Whisper and Waku v1, an envelope contains the following fields: `expiry, ttl, topic, data, nonce`.